 This course introduces the fundamental elements of film artistry and production.
 Topics include film styles, history, and production techniques, as well as the social values reflected in film art.
 Upon completion, students should be able to critically analyze the elements covered in relation to selected films.
+This course has been approved for transfer under the CAA as a general education course in Humanities/Fine Arts.

-HUM 220 3 0 Human Values and Meaning
+HUM 220 Human Values and Meaning